 By Cornelius Fichtner, PMP, CSM

 Even if your classroom experience is disappointing, you can still go on to pass your PMI exam.
-Felix Rodgers, PMI-ACP, is one successful candidate who had a less than good experience of his training course.“It was really interesting stuff,” he said, in an interview with Cornelius Fichtner, PMP, CSM, host of The Project Management Podcast.
-“Even though the actual study guide we used in class wasn’t up to par.”
+Felix Rodgers, PMI-ACP, is one successful candidate who had a less than satisfactory experience in his training course.“It was really interesting stuff,” he said, in an interview with Cornelius Fichtner, PMP, CSM, host of The Project Management Podcast, “even though the actual study guide we used in class wasn’t up to par.”

-Luckily, Felix had a good trainer who helped to address some of the problems with the course materials.
+Luckily, Felix had a good trainer who helped address some of the problems with the course materials.
 “He jumped in with stories of some of his work experience in large companies and explained some of the projects he worked on.
-I also learned that my trainer was later hired to update the study guide for the training company and it’s much improved now.”
-Despite the poor experience of the course, Felix felt ready to take the exam straight afterwards.
-However, he ended up waiting about a year due to work and personal commitments, although he would recommend others to take the exam as soon as they can.
+I also learned that my trainer was later hired to update the study guide for the training company and it’s much improved now,” said Felix.
+Despite the poor experience of the course, Felix felt ready to take the exam straight afterwards, but ended up waiting about a year due to work and personal commitments.
+However, he would recommend others to take the exam as soon as they can.

 “I also wish I’d have given myself a little more time to go over all of the different concepts that may be on the test,” Felix said.
 “The totality of my experience had been with Scrum, one of the frameworks for Agile that’s part of the test.
 I felt very comfortable with that, but I was very weak with Lean and XP and they were the things that going in, I knew I didn’t have a lot of experience with.”